CMSC 330: Research Assignment

 Presentation

-Your presentation should be approximately 10 minutes in length — significantly short or long presentations will result in grade deductions.
-It should be appropriately supported by the use of presentation media (use PowerPoint).
+Your presentation should be approximately nine minutes in length — significantly short or long presentations will result in grade deductions.
+It should be appropriately supported by the use of presentation media (you MUST use PowerPoint).
 Your presentation will be graded on its content and effectiveness, including presentation skills.
 See the rubric we will use for grading.

 Deliverables and Timeline